boscacci/robertboscacci.com/content/blog/2025/2025-09-25_rainier-backpacking.md

 ---

 {{< lead >}}
-We're heading out for an easy 3-day backpacking trip in Mount Rainier National Park, and I wanted to share our plan, route, and a few tips in case you're considering something similar.
+We're heading out for an easy 3-day backpacking trip in Mount Rainier National Park, and I want to share our plan, route, and a few tips in case you're considering something similar.
 {{< /lead >}}

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/rboscacci1/54819223597/in/album-72177720329339062" title="2025-09-26_#51_Tahoma"><img src="https://live.staticflickr.com/65535/54819223597_c48c8833d4_b.jpg" width="771" height="1024" alt="2025-09-26_#51_Tahoma"/></a>

 ## Trip Overview

-We’ll be spending two nights in the backcountry (September 26-28, 2025), starting at the [Dry Creek Trailhead](https://maps.app.goo.gl/eMJom3UHjkjNaEF78).
-Our first night is at [Lake George Camp](https://maps.app.goo.gl/RU9iJra885krCttTA), the second at [South Puyallup River Camp](https://maps.app.goo.gl/Vw8y6wH9tTB2Ux1T7), and then we’ll hike out on Sunday.
-If you’re interested in planning a similar trip, here’s how we’re approaching it.
+We spend two nights in the backcountry (September 26-28, 2025), starting at the [Dry Creek Trailhead](https://maps.app.goo.gl/eMJom3UHjkjNaEF78).
+Our first night is at [Lake George Camp](https://maps.app.goo.gl/RU9iJra885krCttTA), the second at [South Puyallup River Camp](https://maps.app.goo.gl/Vw8y6wH9tTB2Ux1T7), and then we hike out on Sunday.
+If you’re interested in planning a similar trip, here’s how we approach it.

 ## Permits & Passes

-We reserved our [wilderness permit](https://www.recreation.gov/permits/4675309) in advance through recreation.gov (wilderness.gov redirects there).
-If you expect to pick up your permit after 12pm, be sure to let the rangers know you’ll need a “late pickup”—otherwise, they may not hold your permit past noon.
+We reserve our [wilderness permit](https://www.recreation.gov/permits/4675309) in advance through recreation.gov (wilderness.gov redirects there).
+If you expect to pick up your permit after 12pm, be sure to let the rangers know you need a “late pickup”—otherwise, they may not hold your permit past noon.

-You’ll also need a park entrance pass.
+You also need a park entrance pass.
 We use the very reasonably priced [America the Beautiful Pass](https://www.nps.gov/planyourvisit/passes.htm), which covers entry to all national parks for a year.

 After a certain point in the season, they remove the "bear poles" that people can use to safely store food (up high) at campsites.
-Since they're coming down today, we'll be bringing our own bear-safe food canister for smellables.
+Since they're coming down today, we bring our own bear-safe food canister for smellables.
 They also lend out complimentary bear canisters at the wilderness info centers, where you pick up your permits before setting out.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/rboscacci1/54820072061/in/album-72177720329339062/" title="2025-09-27_#15_Tahoma"><img src="https://live.staticflickr.com/65535/54820072061_b7685ed289_b.jpg" width="1024" height="771" alt="2025-09-27_#15_Tahoma"/></a>